ctrlplusb/react-async-component/README.md

 ### `createAsyncContext()`

-Creates an asynchronous context that can be used by the `<AsyncComponentProvider />`.
+Creates an asynchronous context for use by the `<AsyncComponentProvider />`.
 The context is an object that exposes the following properties to you:

   - `getState()` (_() => Object_) : A function that when executed gets the current state of the `<AsyncComponentProvider />`. i.e. which async components resolved / failed to resolve etc.  This is especially useful for server sider rendering applications where you need to provide the server rendered state to the client instance in order to ensure the required asynchronous component instances are resolved prior to render.